Last Updated on

 Like the Sheepadoodle, this crossbreed comes in different sizes.
-The Mini Bernedoodle weighs around 18 to 35 lbs (8 to 16 kg), the Medium version is around 35 to 50 lbs (16 to 23 kg), while the Standard Bernedoodle can go beyond 50 lbs (23 kg and up).
+The Mini Bernedoodle weighs around 18 to 35 lbs (8 to 16 kg), the Medium version is about 35 to 50 lbs (16 to 23 kg), while the Standard Bernedoodle can go beyond 50 lbs (23 kg and up).

 Their colors range from black and white, chocolate and white, red and white, tan and black, to solid black.
 Their coat is wavy to curly, which active owners and families would love because it’s more manageable and tends to shed less.

-Their names are almost the same but you shouldn’t confuse Sheepadoodles with Shepadoodles.
+Their names are almost the same, but you shouldn’t confuse Sheepadoodles with Shepadoodles.
 The latter is a crossbreed you get when combining a standard Poodle and a German Shepherd.
 They can weigh from 50 to 90 pounds (23 to 41 kg), though some can tip the scales to 125 lbs (57 kg)!